openhatch/oh-mainline/docs/getting_started/installation.rst

 questions.
 This is due to a bad interaction between Django's superuser creation system and our custom profiles.)

-If you are using Windows and do not have Python installed, you will get the error "Python: command not found."
+If you are using Windows and do not have Python installed, you may get the error "Python: command not found."
 You can follow `these instructions
 <https://openhatch.org/wiki/Boston_Python_Workshop_8/Friday/Windows_set_up_Python>`_
 to install Python.